smart-on-fhir/fhir-parser/README.md

 - [Swift-FHIR][] and [Swift-SMART][]
 - Python [client-py][]

+The `master` branch is currently capable of parsing _STU 3, v3.0.0_.
+The `develop` branch should be capable of parsing the continuous integration build and will be merged into master on new major FHIR releases.
+There may be tags for specific freezes, see [releases](https://github.com/smart-on-fhir/fhir-parser/releases).

 This work is licensed under the [APACHE license][license].
 FHIR® is the registered trademark of [HL7][] and is used with the permission of HL7.

 Tech
 ----